This is a guide for students taking ANS 500: Research Methods

 - Web of Science

 Covers many disciplines in depth.
 Uses keyword searching.
-It includes citation searching and analysis, journal impact factor and a bibliographic management tool (EndNote Web).
+It includes citation searching and analysis, Journal Citation Reports, and a bibliographic management tool (EndNote Web).
+Use the All Database search to include Biological Abstracts and MEDLINE.

 Search I-Share @ Morris Library